TheBestTvarynka/Dataans/doc/web_server/README.md

 * Never trust any server.
 * Trust the client's computer.
 So, the local DB is not encrypted and can be read by any app on the client's computer.

 All data is encrypted using the [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) [GCM](https://en.wikipedia.org/wiki/Galois/Counter_Mode) algorithm.
-The random AES block (16-byte) is prepended to the plaintext data to make the encrypted non-deterministic (e.g. the same data encrypted with the same key will result in the different cipher texts).
+The random AES block (16-byte) is prepended to the plaintext data to make the encryption non-deterministic (e.g. the same data encrypted with the same key will result in different cipher texts).
 Additionally, the [HMAC](https://en.wikipedia.org/wiki/HMAC) SHA256 checksum is calculated over the plaintext data.
 HMAC is used to ensure data integrity.

 The summarized encryption scheme looks like this: